Synonym(s)

 EtiopathogenesisThis section has been translated automatically.

-Idiopathic courses of the disease are often described, genetic disposition is questionable.
+Idiopathic courses of the disease are often described.

-Relationships to lupus erythematosus, polyarteritis nodosa, phospholipid antibody syndrome, coagulation disorders or hypercoagulability (factor V Leiden mutation, prothrombin gene mutation, protein C and protein S deficiency), hyperhomocysteinemia; venous insufficiency, chronic (CVI) are described.
+Relationships to lupus erythematosus, polyarteritis nodosa, phospholipid antibody syndrome, coagulation disorders or hypercoagulability (genetic disposition is questionable: factor V Leiden mutation, prothrombin gene mutation), hyperhomocysteinemia; increased concentration of lipoprotein(a), cryofibrinogenemia, cold agglutinemia, venous insufficiency, chronic (CVI) have been described.

 ManifestationThis section has been translated automatically.

-Predominantly occurring in adolescents and younger adults (15-40 years).
-The disease predominantly (70-80%) affects the female sex.
+Predominantly occurring in adolescents and younger adults (15-40 years of age).
+The age structure varies according to ethnicity.
+The disease predominantly affects females (70-80%).

-Reticular, deep red, livid, flat indurated plaques and erythema, with formation of bizarre, mostly very painful (not the live image but the stabbing permanent pain leads to the doctor!), therapy-resistant flat ulcers in the ankle area, especially in the summer months (summer ulcerations), which heal with 0.3-1.0 cm large, flatly sunken, splatter-like whitish scars with red accentuated edge margin (vascular ectasia).
-Symmetrical appearance on the lower extremities is described but is not the rule.
+Reticular, rich red, livid, flat, indurated plaques and erythema, with the formation of bizarre, usually very painful (it is not the livedo picture but the stabbing permanent pain that leads to the doctor!), therapy-resistant flat ulcers in the ankle area, preferably in the summer months (summer ulcerations), but also occurring all year round, which heal with 0.3-1.0 cm large, flat sunken, splatter-like whitish scars with a red accentuated border (vascular ectasia) (atrophie blanche).
+Symmetrical occurrence on the lower extremities is described but is not the rule.
+The areas surrounding the ulcers show a typical livedo picture with bizarre erythema.
+Livedo racemosa is not only seen periulcerously but also on the arms, thighs and upper body.
+Both livedo racemosa and atrophy blanche are typical but not pathognomonic for livedovasculopathy, as these signs can also occur in other diseases (Ronicke M et al. 2024).

 LaboratoryThis section has been translated automatically.